 Of all the animals to encounter in a tropical rainforest, amphibians and reptiles are often a favorite find.
 From showy lizards to leaf-like frogs, shy turtles to pencil-thin snakes, this group of animals fascinates many.
-In the lowlands and foothills of Central Panama, dozens of species of frogs, lizards, snakes and other herpetofauna exhibit a dazzling array of life-history traits as they adapt to a wide variety of habitats.
-Many species are most active at night, when the forest becomes alive with the calls of frogs, toads and other nocturnal creatures.
+In the lowlands and foothills of central Panama, dozens of species of frogs, lizards, snakes and other herpetofauna exhibit a dazzling array of adaptations and life histories.
+Many species are most active at night, when the forest comes alive with the calls of frogs, toads and other nocturnal creatures.
 Their unique behaviors and attractive coloration impress even the most skeptical.
 Join us at the Canopy Tower and Canopy Lodge for this exciting reptile and amphibian tour focused on these vertebrates and their amazing natural histories!

 For this exciting 8-night amphibian and reptile tour, herpetologist Dr. Stephen Mullin will join our bilingual naturalist guides.
 Steve is the Chair of the Department of Biology at Stephen F. Austin State University and Editor of Herpetologica, an international scientific journal specializing in reptiles and amphibians.
 He has been involved in herpetology surveys in tropical America, and is the lead instructor for a field herpetology workshop hosted at the Southwest Research Station in Arizona.
 Now, Steve brings his passion, knowledge and enthusiasm for amphibians and reptiles to us!

-Please note: This amphibian and reptile tour focuses on an introduction to the amphibians and reptiles of Panama, their natural history, ecology and conservation.
+Please note: This amphibian and reptile tour is an introduction to the amphibians and reptiles of Panama and their natural history, ecology and conservation.
 Absolutely no private collecting of any specimens will be allowed.

 June 13-21, 2020

 8-night, all-inclusive nature tour